wavefrontHQ/docs/pages/doc/videos_dashboards_charts.md

 permalink: videos_dashboards_charts.html
 summary: Visualize data with dashboards and charts.
 ---
-The following videos introduce dashboards and charts and show off some tricks.
+Learn about visualizing your metrics with dashboards and charts, and how to customize time windows, add legends, configure dashboard variables, and more!

 <table style="width: 100%;">
 <tbody>